denizsari/cardiolive/PRODUCTION_READINESS_ASSESSMENT.md

 ## ✅ **FINAL RECOMMENDATION**

-**CardioLive e-commerce platform is READY FOR PRODUCTION DEPLOYMENT.**
+**Kardiyolive e-commerce platform is READY FOR PRODUCTION DEPLOYMENT.**

 The platform demonstrates:
 - ✅ Enterprise-grade architecture